© All Rights Reserved stevedana

 Up to date prices are available from the Stonehenge website.

-The closest station is Salisbury, which is 9.5 miles from the site.
+The closest station is Salisbury, which is 15 kilometres from the site.
 From London, trains depart Waterloo station.

 From Salisbury, the Stonehenge Tour bus travels to the site.
 The bus travels approximately every 30 minutes from Salisbury Rail Station and Bus Station to Stonehenge.
 On the return trip the bus stops at Old Sarum, an old Iron Age Hill Fort subsequently used by the Romans and Normans.
 This is 'Old Salisbury', the town moved down into the valley below in medieval times.
 Information on the bus is available at the Stonehenge Tour website.